-Surviving Sleepovers: 5 Tips to Help Your Child Manage Bedwetting When Away From Home
+5 Tips to Manage Bedwetting Away From Home

 Help Your Child Handle Bedwetting When Away

-Sleepovers — they are a rite of passage for children in elementary school.
+Sleepovers are a rite of passage for most children as they get older.
 But for some children, sleepovers can be a scary experience.
-Not because they are afraid of being away from Mom and Dad but because they are afraid they will wet the bed.
+Not because they are afraid of being away from Mom and Dad, but because they are afraid they will wet the bed.

 So what should you do when the slumber party invitation arrives?
-Talk to your child about the overnight outing and find out if he has any concerns.
-Once you know what your child is worried about, you can help him develop a plan to make the sleepover a success.
+First, talk to your child about the overnight outing and find out if they have any concerns.
+Once you know what your child is worried about, you can help them develop a plan to make the sleepover a success.

 Below are comments and questions that may come up in your conversation and tips to help you prepare your answers."No one else at the sleepover wets the bed but me!"